tomysshadow/YAMosse/README.md

 In addition to the above packages, you must install the YAMNet model to use YAMosse.
 If the YAMNet model is not installed, the application will run, but when you perform a YAMScan an import error will occur and the scan will be cancelled.

-There are two methods you can use to install the YAMNet model: installing via Tensorflow Hub, or via Tensorflow Model Garden.
+There are two methods you can use to install the YAMNet model: installing via TensorFlow Hub, or via TensorFlow Model Garden.

-## Method 1: Tensorflow Hub
+## Method 1: TensorFlow Hub

-The easiest way to install the YAMNet model is by using Tensorflow Hub.
+The easiest way to install the YAMNet model is by using TensorFlow Hub.
 All you need to do is use pip to install the `tensorflow-hub` package.
 The YAMNet model will be automatically loaded the first time you perform a YAMScan.
-However, installing the `tensorflow-hub` package *will also update your Tensorflow version.* If you would like to stay on an older version of Tensorflow, you should use Method 2 instead.
+However, installing the `tensorflow-hub` package *will also update your TensorFlow version.* If you would like to stay on an older version of TensorFlow, you should use Method 2 instead.

-## Method 2: Tensorflow Model Garden
+## Method 2: TensorFlow Model Garden

 After using Git to clone the YAMosse repository, run a submodule update.
-The submodule update will clone the [Tensorflow Model Garden](https://github.com/tensorflow/models/) repository.
+The submodule update will clone the [TensorFlow Model Garden](https://github.com/tensorflow/models/) repository.
 Then you can run YAMosse and it will be able to load the YAMNet model from that repository.
-The weights file, which is not included in the Tensorflow Model Garden, will be downloaded separately the first time you perform a YAMScan.
+The weights file, which is not included in the TensorFlow Model Garden, will be downloaded separately the first time you perform a YAMScan.

 # Usage

 To run YAMosse in a window, open the `yamosse_window.pyw` file by double clicking on it.
 Alternatively, you can run the command `pythonw -m yamosse` in a command prompt.

 To run YAMosse with a console, open the `yamosse_console.py` file by double clicking on it.
 Alternatively, you can run the command `python -m yamosse` in a command prompt.
-Running YAMosse with a console will allow you to see Tensorflow's error logs, which is useful for troubleshooting GPU Acceleration.
+Running YAMosse with a console will allow you to see TensorFlow's error logs, which is useful for troubleshooting GPU Acceleration.

 ![Usage Steps](usage_steps.jpg)